 According to the Toronto Star’s Carol Goar labour market statistics suggest we are becoming a nation of part-timers: “For the past year, the only part of Canada’s job market that has showed any sign of life has been part-time employment.
 The numbers are striking.
 Since last autumn, Canada has created 50,000 part-time jobs but lost 20,000 full-time positions.“ And while we like to see ourselves as an industrialized nation we are actually going backwards in terms of value-added jobs.
 For years now Canada has had the second highest percentage of low-paying jobs in the OECD.

 Goar’s conclusion is backed by a recent TD Bank report called “Part Time Nation.”
 Statistics Canada has reported that the number full time jobs have declined by 13,600 since May 2013.
 And it isn’t just blue collar workers or those in the low wage service industry who are affected.
 This imposed “flexibility” strikes deep into the middle class.
-A recent report on part-time faculty at Laurier University revealed that despite Ontario university students paying the highest tuition fees in Canada over 52% of them (up from 38% in 2008) at Laurier are now taught by sessional lecturers or contract academic staff (CAS).
+A recent report on part-time faculty at Laurier University revealed that despite Ontario university students paying the highest tuition fees in Canada over 52 percent of them (up from 38 percent in 2008) at Laurier are now taught by sessional lecturers or contract academic staff (CAS).
 The pay difference between a CAS and full-time faculty member is staggering – with the latter making between $80,000 and $150,000 a year while a CAS teaching exactly the same class load will earn about $28,000.
 And they get no benefits and no job security – signing new contracts every session, even with decades of experience.

 One of the most valuable studies on the state of work and life is the 2012 National Study on Balancing Work and Caregiving in Canada.
 This is the third time the study, by professors Linda Duxbury of Carleton University and Christopher Higgins of the University of Western Ontario, has been done in the past 20 years.
 It is a tracks the (ever-worsening) work-life imbalance of thousands of individual workers and the situation it reveals is grim.
 “Almost two-thirds of us are working more than 45 hours a week – 50-per-cent more than two decades ago.
 Work weeks are more rigid, with flex-time arrangements dropping by a third in the past 10 years. … More than half of the survey’s respondents took work home with them, putting in an average of seven extra hours a week from home.
 To top it off, only 23 per cent of working Canadians are highly satisfied with life.
 That’s half as many as in 1991.”